 The castle until 1621 was the residence of the governor of the king of Poland and was staffed by a Polish military crew.
 In 1582, king Stefan Batory resided in the castle.
 In 1621 Riga was occupied by Swedes for over a hundred years, and after them from 1710, the castle and the city were ruled by Russians, who in the castle organized administrative offices and the court of the Livonian Governorate.
 The fortress was thoroughly rebuilt and enlarged between the 17th and 19th centuries.
 Another renovation was carried out in the 1930s.
 In 1938, the Latvian government announced that the castle would be the seat of parliament from then on.

-Survived to modern times so-called the third teutonic castle in Riga, retained its basic, original shape, but unfortunately it completely lost its original stylistic features.
-Two cylindrical corner towers stand out, currently plastered and with pierced modern windows.
-You can also see smaller corner quadrilateral towers.
+Survived to modern times so-called the third teutonic castle in Riga, has retained its basic, original shape, but unfortunately from the outside it completely lost its original stylistic features.
+Two cylindrical corner towers stand out, currently plastered and with pierced modern windows, you can also see smaller corner quadrilateral towers.
+Inside, the spatial structure from the 16th century has been preserved, along with a chapel and a refectory representing examples of late Gothic decor.
 The castle serves as the presidential seat, but part of its interior, housing the Latvian National Museum of History, is open to tourists.

 Borowski T, Miasta, zamki i klasztory, Inflanty, Warszawa 2010.

 Caune A., Ose I., Die Befestigungen der Burgen und der Stadt Riga vom 13. bis 16.
 Jh., [w:] Castella Maris Baltici VII, red.
 F. Biermann, M. Müller, C. Herrmann.
 Greifswald, 2006.